AdobeDocs/workfront.en/help/quicksilver/planning/requests/add-approval-to-request-form.md

 ---
 title: Add an Approval to a Request Form in Adobe Workfront Planning
 description: You can add an approval process to an Adobe Workfront Planning request form, to initiate an approval for every submitted request, before it creates a record.
 feature: Workfront Planning
 role: User, Admin
 author: Alina
 recommendations: noDisplay, noCatalog
+exl-id: 058148db-1795-4d39-be87-271008ae3d47
 ---
 # Add an approval to a request form in Adobe Workfront Planning

 <!--update the metadata with real information when making this available in TOC and in the left nav-->